Where to sleep in a vineyard

 New Zealand’s sub-tropical north is a popular tourist destination and renowned maritime playground and while it might not seem the obvious choice for vineyard accommodation it’s worth further investigation.
 Several wineries offer attractive places to stay from luxury lodge retreats to more modest options for lower budgets.

-Half an hour’s drive away at Ake Ake Winery near Keri Keri, customers with motorhomes can stay overnight in the winery carpark free of charge if they’ve bought wine at the cellar door or are dining in the restaurant.
-A great option for travellers keen to enjoy this popular organic wine without having to worry about drinking and driving.
+Half an hour’s drive away at Ake Ake Winery near Keri Keri, customers with motorhomes can stay overnight in the winery carpark free of charge, if they’ve bought wine at the cellar door or are dining in the restaurant.
+A great option for travellers keen to enjoy these wines without having to worry about drinking and driving.

 Auckland